ornladios/ADIOS2/docs/user_guide/source/components/engine.rst

 In summary, the following are the current Put signatures for publishing data in ADIOS 2:

-1. Deferred (default) or Sync mode, data is contiguous memory put in an adios2 buffer
+1. ``Deferred`` (default) or ``Sync`` mode, data is contiguous memory put in an ADIOS2 buffer.

    .. code-block:: c++

       void Put(Variable<T> variable, const T* data, const adios2::Mode = adios2::Mode::Deferred);

-2. Return a span setting a default T() value into a default adios2 buffer.
-If span is not returned then the default T() is fixed for that block (e.g. zeros).
+2. Return a span setting a default ``T()`` value into a default ADIOS2 buffer.
+If span is not returned then the default ``T()`` is fixed for that block (e.g. zeros).

    .. code-block:: c++

       Variable<T>::Span Put(Variable<T> variable);

 3. Return a span setting an initial fill value into a certain buffer.
-If span is not returned then the fillValue is fixed for that block.
+If span is not returned then the ``fillValue`` is fixed for that block.

    .. code-block:: c++

       Variable<T>::Span Put(Variable<T> variable, const size_t bufferID, const T fillValue);

-The following table summarizes the memory contracts required by adios2 engines between Put signatures and the data memory coming from an application:
+The following table summarizes the memory contracts required by ADIOS2 engines between ``Put`` signatures and the data memory coming from an application:

 +----------+-------------+----------------------------------------------------+
 | Put      | Data Memory | Contract                                           |